AkarGuard/AkarGuard/README.md

-# Hello my name is Emre
+# Hello we are AkarGang
 We are living in Turkey

 <img src="https://cdn.discordapp.com/attachments/805191051316297759/895431920605872200/diabloakar.gif" width="500" />